andreatramacere/jetset/doc/user_guide/jet_model_phys_SSC/Jet_example_phys_SSC.rst

               z_cosm            redshift                 1.000000e-01     0.000000e+00               -- False  False

-switching on/off the particle distribution normalization
+Switching on/off the particle distribution normalization
 --------------------------------------------------------

 As default the electron distributions are normalized, i.e. are multiplied by a constant ``N_0``, in such a way that :